Wednesday, 28 October 2009

 But this is stranger than the usual undeserved awards.
 This Nobel Peace Prize goes not only to the most powerful man in the world, but a man who has had few accomplishments in his life other than rising quickly to power and winning the White House, and who has only been there nine months.
 And since nominations must be submitted by January 31, according to the Nobel Academy’s web site, Mr. Obama had been president for a week and four days when his name was submitted.

 Understand that I am not trying to personally insult Mr. Obama.
-I don’t think he walks on water, but I was relieved to be rid of the previous administration, and I liked many things about him -- for example, his talk of expanding clean energy and restoring passenger rail.
+I don’t think he walks on water, but I was relieved to be rid of the previous administration, and I liked his talk of expanding clean energy and restoring passenger rail.
+At the same time, just yesterday the Senate Judiciary Committee decided to keep most of the Patriot Act intact.